 How is Skyla used?

 Skyla is a T-shaped plastic device that is inserted through the vagina and placed into the uterus by a doctor.
 The device is usually inserted within 7 days after the start of a menstrual period.

-The Skyla IUD should not interfere with sexual intercourse, wearing tampons, or using other vaginal medications recommended by your doctor.
+The Skyla IUD should not interfere with sexual intercourse, wearing tampons, or using other vaginal medications.

 Your doctor should check the IUD after a few weeks to make sure it is still in place.
 You will also need annual pelvic exams and Pap smears.